What is the Child Finding Process in Arizona?

 What is a 504 Plan in Arizona?

-In general, a 504 plan refers to a document created for students with disabilities to ensure they have access to an equal education opportunity like their counterparts.
-The plan is usually developed by a team of professionals who understand the student’s specific disability and how it affects their learning.
+In general, a 504 plan refers to a document created for students with disabilities to ensure they have access to an equal education opportunities like their counterparts.
+A team of professionals who understand the student’s specific disability and how it affects their learning usually develops the plan.

 1. Student’s Needs

-The student’s needs should be considered when coming up with the 504 Plan.
+They should consider the student’s needs for the 504 Plan.
 The plan should, therefore, be comprehensive enough to address all the areas where the student is struggling.
 The plan should not include anything that does not address the student’s needs.

 2. Evaluation Data